User Guide

 Working with Icons

-To explore available icons just use the Icon property in Properties View to open the Icon Chooser dialog:
+To explore available icons just use the Icon property in the Properties View to open the Icon Chooser dialog:

 Icon Chooser